smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/01-Package-builder/README.md

 cd /tmp && packgenlite first_project
 ```

-Get inside you newly created paskage
+Get inside you newly created package:

 ```bash
 cd first_project
 ```

-Here is the structure of the project that was generated.
+Below you can see the structure of the project that was generated.
 Check how your package is structured by running `tree` in the terminal:

 ```bash